Gloria-LIU/Awesome-Self-Play-LLMs/README.md

 # Awesome-Self-Play-LLMs
 A collection of AWESOME things about Finetuning LLMs with Self-Play Mechanisms.

 Fine-tuning LLMs for downstream tasks typically requires vast human-annotated data.
-A less explored alternative is self-training/self-improvement of LLMs, which eliminates the need for additional annotations beyond the fine-tuning dataset.
+One way to fine-tune LLMs without requiring additional human-annotated data beyond the fine-tuning dataset is through self-training and self-improvement.
+However, this approach remains relatively underexplored.
 This repository curates research on self-play techniques to enhance LLM reasoning and alignment.